jmarranz/relproxy_examples/relproxy_ex_gwt/README.md

 GWT-RPC Example in Eclipse
 ========

-This kind of project is documented in the manual.
+This kind of project is documented in the manual step by step.

-Default GWT configuration disables context reload.
+Default GWT configuration disables automatic context reload.